Jayne Cortez: Biography

-In 1969 her first collection, Pissstained Stairs and the Monkey Man's Wares, was published and Cortez went on to become the author of 11 other books of poems, and performed her poetry with music on nine recordings.
+In 1969, her first poetry collection, titled Pissstained Stairs and the Monkey Man's Wares, was published and Cortez went on to become the author of 11 other books of poems, and performed her poetry with music on nine recordings.
 Most of her work was issued under the auspices of Bola Press, a publishing company she founded in 1971.
 From 1977 to 1983, Cortez was an English teacher for Rutgers University.[3]
 She presented her work and ideas at universities, museums, and festivals in Africa, Asia, Europe, South America, the Caribbean and the United States.
-Her poems have been translated into 28 languages and widely published in anthologies, journals and magazines, including Postmodern American Poetry, Daughters of Africa, Poems for the Millennium, Mother Jones, and The Jazz Poetry Anthology.
+Her poems have been translated into 28 languages and widely published in anthologies, journals and magazines, including Mother Jones, Postmodern American Poetry (1994), Daughters of Africa (1992), Poems for the Millennium, and The Jazz Poetry Anthology.

-In 1975 she married sculptor and printmaker Melvin Edwards, and they lived in Dakar, Senegal, and New York City.
+In 1975, she married sculptor and printmaker Melvin Edwards, and they lived in Dakar, Senegal, and New York City.
 His work appeared in her publications as well as on some of her album covers.
-Cortez and Edwards maintained two residences, one in New York City and one in Dakar, Senegal, which Cortez said "really feels like home."
+Cortez and Edwards maintained two residences, one in New York City and one in Dakar, Senegal, which Cortez said "really feels like home".

 Cortez died of heart failure in Manhattan, New York, on December 28, 2012, aged 78.